Content Table

 What can patients, carers and patient organisation representatives expect when attending a health conference and how can they contribute meaningfully?

-Our next EPAP Live webinar will explore these questions on 24 June 2025, from 12:30 to 13:30 CEST.
-The session will focus on helping people with lived experience feel confident and prepared to participate in health conferences and understand how to advocate effectively for their condition or community.
+This session was designed to help people with lived experience feel confident and prepared to participate in health conferences and understand how to advocate effectively for their condition or community.

 This informative and interactive event is part of a series of live webinars related to the European Patient Ambassador Programme (EPAP).
 EPAP is a free, online, self-learning programme that introduces patients and carers to some of the basic skills and knowledge needed to represent yourself and others successfully.

-A live Q&A will follow the presentations to allow for questions and open discussion.
+A live Q&A will followed the presentations to allow for questions and open discussion.

 This event will be hosted by ELF’s Patient Input team.
 We will be joined by speakers from the European Respiratory Society, our Patient Organisation Network and our Patient Advisory Groups (PAGs).